Have Questions?

 520-383-6165

-Tohono Oodham Dept of Health and Human is dedicated to helping any person with a drug or alcohol abuse issue in Sells and within the surrounding neighborhoods find complete recovery.
+Tohono Oodham Dept of Health and Human is dedicated to helping any person with a drug or alcohol abuse issue in Sells, Arizona and within the surrounding neighborhoods find complete recovery.
 It provides several services - such as long term drug and alcohol rehab facilities, short term rehab programs, inpatient drug and alcohol rehab programs, outpatient substance abuse counseling, detox facilities and others - in keeping with its belief of the addiction care and rehabilitation modalities that work in recovery.
 This alcohol and drug rehab program also believes that people need individual care and treatment to be able to stop abusing drugs and alcohol.

 As such, Tohono Oodham Dept of Health and Human specializes in vocational rehabilitation services, activity therapy, matrix model, cognitive/behavior therapy, dialectical behavior therapy, relapse prevention and more.
 At the same time, it accepts patients who are veterans, persons with eating disorders, residential beds for client's children, transgender or (LGBT) clients, suicide prevention services, programs for the hearing impaired, and others.
 This drug and alcohol rehabilitation program uses care modalities that can help clients to achieve abstinence from the substances abused in the past.